Overview

 is a r2rtf

-to generate special character \(\leq\).
+to generate special character

-LaTeX commands can be used for Greek letters and math symbol such as \(\alpha\), \(\pm\), \(\infty\).
-You will need to use double backslash \\
+LaTeX commands can be used for Greek letters and math symbol such as

-to escape backslash in R. i.e. "\\alpha"
+backslash in R. i.e. "\\alpha"

 , "\\pm"

-and "\\infty"
+and

 .
-A list of LaTex commands can be found here
+A list of LaTeX commands can be found here.

-Example below demonstrate the idea.
+Example below demonstrates this idea.

 head(tbl) %>%